 She says it's crucial, however, that you bring the product you intend on using to your health care provider and discuss its use before trying it out.
 She also says it's important to realize if you choose to use CBD topically when breastfeeding, it's still considered experimental.
 "Never feel forced to use something just because you bought it," she adds.

 Risks of Using CBD When Breastfeeding

 One reason you might think CBD is safe for nursing mothers is the fact that mother's milk naturally contains cannabinoids, similar to CBD.
-These cannabinoids help stimulate a newborn's appetite, encouraging the baby to suckle.
+These cannabinoids may help stimulate a newborn's appetite.
 In fact, they work on the same receptors that are activated when people get the munchies from consuming THC.
 However, don't assume a case of "the more the merrier," says Thomas.
 Geary, too, warns there's a big difference between what the body produces naturally and the "artificially imported chemicals" in commercial CBD.
 She adds, "Women have been breastfeeding forever.
 Mother's milk contains no impurities, no chemicals or pesticides, and no chance of an overdose."